Date of Degree

 Copyright 2012 Katherine L. Wildman

 Wildman, Katherine Leigh.
-"Staff sabbaticals: an examination of sabbatical purposes and benefits for higher education administrators." dissertation, University of Iowa, 2012.
+"Staff sabbaticals: an examination of sabbatical purposes and benefits for higher education administrators."
+PhD (Doctor of Philosophy) thesis, University of Iowa, 2012.